polakowo/mlprojects/visual-model-explanation/README.md

 Visual explanation of the model's decision making.
-As example: Fine-tuned ResNet34 as wild cats recognizer.
+Provide guidance in (1) scraping the dataset from Google Images, (2) detecting duplicates using embeddings, (3) explaing the model using [Grad-CAM](https://arxiv.org/abs/1610.02391) and [lime](https://github.com/marcotcr/lime), to clustering embeddings.

 The web app can be deployed with
 ```